More often than not, it’s hard to predict what the process of writing documentation will look like.

 One of the most valuable advantages of document version control is that it allows you to track and manage different iterations of the same document.

-However, although that has many benefits for the team and the whole organization, it implies there are many versions of the same document.
+Even though this provides significant benefits for the team and the whole organization, it also means there will be multiple versions of the same document.

 That’s why defining clear naming conventions is crucial for successful document version control.